Modeling CO Line Profiles in Shocks of W28 and IC44: Introduction

+{Tracing shocks with molecular spectroscopy is of great importance given their roles in diffusing molecular clouds and also compressing parts of the clouds and potentially triggering star formation.
+The slow, continuous shocks (C-type; \citealt{draine_theory_1993,draine_magnetohydrodynamic_1983}) have been shown to be particularly important for explaining the existence of OH-masers due to their non-dissociative nature: the resulting thick, warm, broad shock-front allowed for efficient cooling compared to the thin layers of dissociative jump shocks (J-type) \citep{wardle_SupernovaRemnantOH_2002}.
+Such interactions are observationally constrained by molecules.
+The Paris-Durham shock code can explicitly predict the velocity-resolved profile (or line profile) for an optically thin line such as H$_{2}$ \cite[e.g.,][]{reach_supernova_2019} or optically thick line such as SiO \citep[see e.g.,][]{gusdorf_sio_2008, gusdorf_sio_2008-1}.}

-Carbon monoxide (CO) is amongst the most abundant gas in the ISM, second only to diatomic hydrogen (H\(_2\)).
-The pure-rotational transitions (\(\rm\triangle J=1\)) of the \(\rm^{12}C^{16}O \) molecule cover far-infrared to sub-millimeter wavelengths.
-CO is excited in gas with temperatures as low as 10 K and densities as low as $\sim 10^3$ cm$^{-3}$ (for its lower rotational levels), including the range of temperatures and densities expected for dense cores in molecular clouds (100 K and $10^5$ cm$^{-3}$, respectively).
+{Carbon monoxide (\(\rm^{12}C^{16}O \)) is among the most abundant molecules in the ISM, second only to diatomic hydrogen (H\(_2\)).
+In contrast with H$_2$, CO can be excited in low-temperature (even under $10\,$K) and low-density gas (even under $10^3\,$cm$^{-3}$), including the range of temperatures and densities expected for dense cores in molecular clouds (10--100$\,$K and $10^5\,$cm$^{-3}$, respectively).
+The pure-rotational transitions (\(\rm\triangle J=1\)) of the CO molecule cover far-infrared to sub-millimeter wavelengths.
+These properties complement H$_{2}$ as an obsrevational tracer, with CO emission lines capabile to trace the cold, dense gas (see Table \ref{tab:co_rotational_transitions}) that could provide information insight into star-forming cores \citep{burton_ic_1987,van_dishoeck_submillimeter_1993}.}

-Molecular emissions of CO have the capability to trace the cold, denser gas in the supernova remnant (see Table \ref{tab:co_rotational_transitions}) and provide crucial clues to the distribution and velocities of dense regions, its origins and potentials for new star-forming cores. (\cite{burton_ic_1987}, \cite{van_dishoeck_submillimeter_1993}).

-The Paris-Durham MHD-shock model (\cite{gusdorf_sio_2008}, \cite{lesaffre_low-velocity_2013}, \cite{tram_h2_2018}, \cite{flower_interpreting_2015}) is the integrated toolkit for stuyding shocks, with both capability for shock modelling, and radiative transfer of resulting atomic emission.
-However, prediction of the line profile for molecular emission beside H$_2$ is not treated in the model, and must be done a-priori.

-Previous methods for studying shocks with molecular data, such as or H$_2$ or CO, rely on observing multiple transitions of the same molecule in a region (eg. \cite{gusdorf_probing_2012}) and comparing them with single-temperature, single-density excitation diagram models (eg. \cite{van_der_tak_computer_2007}).
-While the method has been successful in probing shocks from molecular emission, great number of observations are not always available.
-This is thus a motivation for direct line profile prediction of CO in shocks.

-Simultaneous high-resolution spectroscopy of SNR IC443, combined with theoretical modeling H$_2$ line profile have been done in \cite{reach_supernova_2019}.
-In this work, we expend the theoretical line profile modeling towards CO and devise custom numerical integration scheme from shock models and apply it towards new CO observations in IC443 and W28 - two pristine sites for studying the interaction between shocks and molecular clouds.
+{In this work, we expand the theoretical line profile modeling to CO, devise a custom numerical radiative transfer integration scheme from shock models, and apply it to new CO observations in IC443 and W28 - two pristine sites for studying the interaction between shocks and molecular clouds.}